 National 2017 KIDS COUNT Data Book

-The Virginia KIDS COUNT Profile presents an index, which delineates recent trends within the four domains of economic well-being, education, health, and family & community.
+The Virginia KIDS COUNT Profile presents an index, which delineates recent trends within these four domains.

 The highlights include:

-Virginia was ranked 10th in the nation for overall child well-being, an improvement from last year’s ranking of 11th place.
-This improvement mark the success of past investments in child well-being across the Commonwealth, but a closer look at the data reveals we still have work to do to improve child well-being in our state.
+Virginia ranked 10th in the nation for overall child well-being, an improvement from last year’s ranking of 11th place.
+This improvement marks the success of past investments in child well-being across the commonwealth; however, a closer look at the data reveals Virginia still has work to do to improve child well-being.

-The good news: there has been a marked decline in the number of children without health insurance.
-An additional 30,000 children in the Commonwealth gained health coverage in the last five years.
-Virginia is on the right path to ensuring all children have access to health coverage, with 95% of kids having some form of insurance.
+The good news: the number of children without health insurance has declined.
+An additional 30,000 children in the commonwealth gained health coverage in the last five years.
+Virginia is on the right path to ensuring all children have access to health coverage, with 95 percent of kids now having some form of insurance.
 Much of this progress can be attributed to Virginia’s investments in the Medicaid and FAMIS programs.

-The work ahead of us: there has been no meaningful improvement in the number of children living in poverty.
-One in every six kids live in poverty and, while the U.S. has seen a 5 percent decline in the number of children living in poverty in the last 5 years, Virginia has seen a 7 percent increase.
+The work ahead: the number of children living in poverty has not improved in a meaningful way.
+One in every six kids live in poverty.
+Although the United States has seen a five percent decline in the number of children living in poverty in the last five years, Virginia has seen a seven percent increase.
 Many localities have a rate nearly twice that (or more) of Virginia’s statewide child poverty rate.

-The high cost of poverty to Virginia’s economic prosperity means that we must do better to ensure children grow up to become economically stable and able to contribute to our Commonwealth.
-Virginia’s child poverty rate also makes it even more critical to preserve Medicaid’s current structure, as it serves as a stabilizing factor for families who would otherwise be unable to afford, or go bankrupt, from health care costs.
+The high cost of poverty to Virginia’s economic prosperity tells us we must do better to ensure children grow up to become economically stable and able to contribute to our commonwealth.
+Virginia’s child poverty rate also makes it even more critical to preserve Medicaid’s current structure, as it serves as a stabilizing factor for families that would otherwise be unable to afford, or would go bankrupt paying for, health care costs.

 Voices Press Release: 2017 Virginia KIDS COUNT Release of National Data Book